I/O library functions.

 -

-to have the same effect asformat(Format, Args)
+build_text/1to have the same effect asformat(Format, Args) -

-and corresponding argument expanded to numeric values)
+unscan_format/1to get the corresponding pair ofFormatandArgs(with every*and corresponding argument expanded to numeric values)

 A typical use of this function is to replace unbounded-size

-control sequences like ~w
+control sequences like ~w and ~p with the

-depth-limited variants ~W
+depth-limited variants ~W and ~P before

 formatting to text in, for example, a logger.